 Each of the six courses is delivered through hands-on practical sessions, presentations, online multiple-choice questionnaires, EMI’s and a written assignment.

 Weekly online planning discussion

 As part of the on-going course assessment, you will participate in an online forum alongside others in your cohort, considering different cases and questions on a weekly basis.

-The course lead, Prof Ross Hobson, will mentor you through ten cases – two to three cases for each of the five courses.
+The course lead, Prof Ross Hobson, will mentor you through ten cases – two to three cases for each of the six courses.
 This will involve bringing full records (trimmed study models, photos printed and on a memory stick, and radiographs original and on a memory stick) to each course.

 You will complete one audit on a project of your choosing, with further details provided on the first course.